 Absence notification procedures are usually the starting point of a good absence management process.
-The employee’s return to work will signify the end of the procedure but the period in between these events can be a problem area for employers.
+The employee’s full recovery and return to work will signify the procedure’s end.
+Still, the period between these events can be a problem for employers and must be handled sensitively.

-They are often unsure of their position in respect of how involved they can become and what is considered reasonable contact.
-Contacting sick employees at home during the employee’s absence – and even a face to face visit – is advisable and can clarify many questions.
+They are often unsure of their position regarding how involved they can become and what is considered reasonable contact.
+Contacting sick employees at home during the employee’s absence – and even a face-to-face visit – is advisable and can clarify many questions.

-Absence notification procedures will normally require employees who are too ill to attend work to inform their employer of their absence and how long they think it might last.
+Absence notification procedures will typically require employees who are too ill to attend work to inform their employer of their absence and how long they think it might last.

-For the first few days of absence, procedures may require notification every day but when absence becomes longer and is supported by a fit note, is daily contact necessary?
-The answer is ‘probably not’.
+For the first few days, employer contact while on sick leave may require notification every day but when absence becomes longer and gets supported by a fit note, is daily contact necessary?
+The answer is ‘probably not.

-However, a sick employee should not be left languishing on absence and employers should take the following measures to keep on top of it:
+However, a sick employee should not be left languishing in absence, and the following measures can get followed by employers contacting employees on sick leave:

-- Include a provision in employees’ contracts of employment – in the employee handbook or separate absence management policy – reserving the right to make contact with employees who are off sick.
+- Include a provision in employees’ employment contracts – in the employee handbook or separate absence management policy – reserving the right of the employer contacting employee on sick leave.
 They will then know to expect it.

-- When employees notify their sickness absence for the first time without giving you the opportunity to personally speak to them e.g. via text or email, reply to say that you will give them a call later to clarify their notification.
+- When employees notify their sickness absence for the first time without allowing you to personally speak to them, e.g. via text or email, reply to say that you will give them a call later to clarify their notification.
 Calling an employee who is off sick under these circumstances is ok.

-- Once absence is certified by a fit note and daily contact from the employee is not needed, arrange it, so you contacting staff on sick leave to keep in touch possibly once every few days to check in.
+- Once absence is certified by a fit note and contacting staff on sick leave daily is not needed, arrange it, so you contacting staff on sick leave to keep in touch, possibly once every few days to check in is agreeable.

-- If absence of more than 7 days is not certified by a fit note and you cannot get in touch with the employee, send a letter asking for the employee to get in touch.
+- If an absence of more than 7 days is not certified by a fit note and you have tried contacting sick employees at home unsuccessfully, send a letter asking the employee to get in touch.

-- Where absence looks as though it might continue, seek to arrange an informal face to face meeting, sometimes referred to as a welfare meeting.
-This gives you dedicated time to address issues such as whether there is any support you can offer the sick employee in returning to work, whether their GP has suggested a course of action etc. Suggest the meeting takes place at work, or the employee’s home, or somewhere neutral.
+- Where absence seems to continue, seek to arrange an informal face-to-face meeting, sometimes called a welfare meeting.
+This gives you dedicated time to address issues such as whether there is any support you can offer the sick employee in returning to work, whether their GP has suggested a course of action, etc. Suggest the meeting at work, the employee’s home, or somewhere neutral.
 Consider allowing the employee to have a companion, though there is no statutory right for this.

-- If a GP medical report is to be sought, a letter will need to be sent to the employee asking for consent to this.
+- If a GP medical report is to be sought, a letter will need to be sent to the employee asking for consent.

 - Meetings should then be held as a result of the report to decide the best way forward.

 Can you call an employee who is off sick?
-Although these measures are important, the point needs to be made at this stage that contacting staff on sick leave, as long as it’s reasonable and not harassing, during sickness absence is perfectly permissible and a sign of a responsible employer.
-However, employers need to strike the right balance between acting in the business’s best interests and being sympathetic managers.
-Although contacting sick employees at home during an absence is good management and shows concern for an employee, employees may be sensitive or embarrassed about their absence and an appropriate, rather than intrusive, intervention from the employer is needed.
+Although these measures are necessary, the point must be made at this stage that contacting staff on sick leave, as long as it’s reasonable and not harassing, during sickness absence is perfectly permissible and a sign of a responsible employer.
+However, employers must strike the right balance between acting in the business’s best interests and being sympathetic managers.
+Although contacting sick employees at home during an absence is good management and shows concern for an employee, employees may be sensitive or embarrassed about their absence, and an appropriate, rather than intrusive, intervention from the employer is needed.